For the past 18 months, the pandemic has wrecked lives, crushed businesses, and tanked national economies. Meanwhile, science has flourished.

 Last summer, we began reopening all labs with safety procedures in place, and as this scaled up, we instituted mandatory weekly COVID testing for everyone coming to campus using a robust saliva test developed on campus.
 With these precautions, we have had no cases of viral transmission on campus throughout the pandemic, testimony to the impact each of us can have by working together to protect one another.

 What implications might ongoing COVID research have for other diseases?

-TH: The speed and detail at which we are learning how the immune system responds to virus infection and vaccination is just remarkable, and this is giving us a brand-new toolkit to study immune mechanisms in general.
-So far, much of our knowledge about antibody and T-cell responses to pathogens comes from decades of studies mainly of HIV-1; but now we have the opportunity to delve deeper, potentially generating knowledge and technologies that will advance research on virtually any infectious disease.
-The same is true for vaccines—novel platforms like mRNA technology will find their uses across many diseases in the future.
+TH: The speed and detail at which we are learning how the immune system responds to virus infection and vaccination are just remarkable, and this knowledge is giving us a brand-new tool kit to study immune mechanisms in general.
+So far, much of what we know about antibody and T-cell responses to pathogens comes from decades of studies mainly of HIV-1, but now we have the opportunity to delve deeper, potentially generating knowledge and technologies that will advance research on virtually any infectious disease.
+The same is true for vaccines—novel platforms such as mRNA technology will find uses across many diseases in the future.

 Also, there is so much we don’t know about how viruses affect the body more broadly.
-For example, it will be very interesting to figure out the underlying causes of mysterious conditions like long COVID or PASC, in which people infected with SARS-CoV-2 may have symptoms for a year or more; and MIS-C, a rare and potentially dangerous side effect of COVID affecting young children.
+For example, it will be very interesting to figure out the underlying causes of mysterious conditions such as long COVID, or PASC, in which people infected with SARS-CoV-2 may have symptoms for a year or more, and MIS-C, a rare and potentially dangerous side effect of COVID affecting young children.
 Research in these fields will likely yield knowledge applicable to a host of other post-viral diseases.

 During the pandemic, scientists moved quickly to share their results, publishing a deluge of data on preprint servers ahead of peer review.
 Are cultural changes like this likely to stick?